 Students in the clinical years (CCE and AS) are considered a part of the clinical team.
-If a student does not report as scheduled for a clerkship or elective, or if a student is absent from a clinical rotation or other required activity without appropriate notification to the course director, clerkship coordinator and the associate dean of student affairs and will receive a grade of No Credit for the required rotation.
+If a student does not report as scheduled for a clerkship or elective, or if a student is absent from a clinical rotation or other required activity without appropriate notification to the course director, clerkship coordinator, the unexplained absence will be recorded in the student's record and with the Office of Student Affairs and the student will receive a grade of No Credit for the required rotation.
 See specific Postponement, Rescheduling, and Withdrawal policies for additional information.